softark/yii2-mb-captcha/README.md

 3. mbMinLength @var integer

-	The minimum length for randomly generated multi-byte character word.
+	The minimum length for randomly generated multibyte character word.
 Defaults to 5

 4. mbMaxLength @var integer

-	The maximum length for randomly generated multi-byte character word.
+	The maximum length for randomly generated multibyte character word.
 Defaults to 5

 5. mbOffset @var integer

 	The offset between characters.
 Defaults to 2.
-	You can adjust this property in order to decrease or increase the readability of the multi-byte character captcha.
+	You can adjust this property in order to decrease or increase the readability of the multibyte character captcha.

 6. fixedAngle @var boolean

-	Whether to render the multi-byte character captcha image with a fixed angle.
+	Whether to render the multibyte character captcha image with a fixed angle.
 Defaults to false.
 	You may want to set this to true if you have trouble rendering your font.

 7. checkSJISConversion @var boolean